-- 21. The academy will ensure that the correct procedures will be followed whenever they are notified that a pupil has a medical condition.
+- 21. The school will ensure that the correct procedures will be followed whenever they are notified that a pupil has a medical condition.
 The procedures will also be in place to cover any transitional arrangements between schools, the process to be followed upon reintegration or when pupil's needs change and arrangements for any staff training or support.
-For children starting at a DGAT academy, arrangements will be in place in time for the start of the relevant school term.
-In other cases, such as a new diagnosis or children moving to the academy midterm, staff will make every effort to ensure that arrangements are put in place within two weeks.
-(See Annexes C, D and E) - 22.
-The academy will make arrangements for the inclusion of pupils in additional activities, such as trips or sporting activities, with any reasonable adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
-The academy does not have to wait for a formal diagnosis before providing support to pupils.
+For children starting at a DGAT school, arrangements will be in place in time for the start of the relevant school term.
+In other cases, such as a new diagnosis or children moving to the school midterm, staff will make every effort to ensure that arrangements are put in place within two weeks.
+(See Annexes C and D) - 22.
+The school will make arrangements for the inclusion of pupils in additional activities, such as trips or sporting activities, with any reasonable adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
+Prior to an activity taking place the school will ensure that a risk assessment is undertaken which should enable pupils with medical conditions to participate.
+In addition to this, advice will be sought from pupils, parents and relevant medical professionals.
+The school will ensure that adjustments are made to enable pupils to participate except where evidence from a clinician for example a GP indicates that this is not possible. - 23.
+The school does not have to wait for a formal diagnosis before providing support to pupils.
 In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on the available evidence.
-This would normally involve some form of medical evidence and consultation with Parents/Carers.
+This would normally involve some form of medical evidence and consultation with

+Parents/Carers.
 Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.
 This will usually be led by the designated senior member of staff.
-Following the discussions an Individual Healthcare Plan will be put in place. - 23.
-Headlice can be a recurrent problem in schools.
-It is the Parent/Carer's responsibility to check their child's hair regularly.
-If cases are reported to the academy, a letter will be sent to parents in the relevant classes to notify them and remind them to check/treat their child.
+Following the discussions an Individual Healthcare Plan will be put in place.